LAST UPDATED: 9 July 2020

 Good rescue groups will ensure that any dogs, puppies, cats and kittens adopted out will come vaccinated, desexed, wormed and microchipped — all of which is included in the adoption fee.
 Often, animals are cared for by dedicated, volunteer foster carers until their forever home can be found.
 This allows for them to be properly assessed in a home environment — which can be really helpful if you already live with animals or children, as foster carers can provide helpful insight on the behaviour of animals in their care.
 So your money is not only going towards making sure your new friend is happy and healthy, but you'll be giving it back to an organisation so that they can save more lives.
 You can't get a better deal than that!

 Older animals are tragically often the last to be chosen — and the first to be euthanised.
 Senior dogs and cats can find it particularly difficult to cope in strange environments like shelters and pounds, but thankfully there are rescue groups assisting in the transport and foster care of these special animals, with the aim of getting them into more suitable environments — and matching them with someone who can provide the love and friendship they are only too happy to return.
 We like to think of older dogs and cats as 'friendship experts' — after all, they've got years of experience behind them!

 Every time an animal is adopted to a forever home, a place is opened up in the rescue and foster care network for another animal in need.
 So when you take your bestie home from a rescue group, they’ll be able to start the rescue cycle over again with another lucky animal.
 One kind act = two saved lives!

 Right now, thousands of dogs and puppies, cats and kittens — and many other animals — are ready and waiting for their perfect someone to come along.
 Could it be you?

-If you're ready to start thinking about adopting, head to PetRescue.com for a list of animals in your state currently available for re-homing.
+If you're ready to start thinking about adopting, head to Savour Life's 'Adopt a Dog' responsible adoption site or PetRescue.com for lists of animals in your state currently available for re-homing.